 Step #3: Check out examples on the Facebook ads library

-Like we said before, you will also see a lot of ad examples that are just showing products or going for the hard sell, and that’s also fine.
-There are a time and place for product images (for example, retargeting visitors once they’re further into their customer journey).
+As mentioned before, you’ll also see a lot of ad examples that just show products or go straight for the hard sell.
+Just because someone else is using an ad, it doesn’t mean it works, but that being said, there are a time and place for product images (for example, retargeting visitors once they’re further into their customer journey).

 Try to find examples of “zoomed out” prospecting ads and pay attention to any that are generating comments and interactions from users.
 Engagement is a great indicator that an ad has successfully connected with an audience and can help you spot your own ads next angle.